 Identifying a strong bearish (downward) trend is the mirror image of a strong bullish trend.
 You can spot it by a series of long, red candles that have no upper wicks (or shadows).

-The absence of an upper wick means selling pressure was so dominant that the price movement never pushed above the opening price.
-This is a strong signal to hold a short (sell) position.
+The absence of an upper wick means the actual highest price of the current session never rose above the midpoint of the previous candle.
+This is a strong signal to hold a short (sell) position, as sellers are dominating the market.

 3.4.
 Spotting a Weakening Bearish Trend